 This is where a job can really come in handy.
 Even if your income is minimal and only covers weekend spending, that’s still a huge win to keep your bank account afloat during the semester.

-Take full advantage of your meal plan.
+Another tried and true way to save money in college is to take full advantage of your meal plan.
 There’s no sense in regularly spending money dining out when you have access to prepaid meals on campus.

 Try your hand at cooking!
 Not only will it cut costs, but it’s a valuable skill to have.